FAQs About Certificates

 Are certificates shipped to post office boxes?

-Regular orders can be shipped to post office boxes; however, expedited orders cannot be shipped to post office boxes.
+Regular orders can be shipped to post office boxes.

 -